raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

   //=> "bad"
 ```

 Modifying a slice of `abasement` does not modify the original array.
 But what happens with our `Slice` class?
-We haven't done anything to handle modifying elements, so as it turns out, we can set properties but they don't affect the underlying array that we use for things like further slices or joiining:
+We haven't done anything to handle modifying elements, so as it turns out, we can set properties but they don't affect the underlying array that we use for things like further slices or joining:

 ```javascript
 let slice = Slice.of(abasement, 1, 5);